gherlein/pico-template/README.md

 1. Make a project directory in your pico-sdk parent directory (usually `~/pico/projects`, with sdk at `~/pico/pico-sdk`), e.g. make `~/pico/projects`.
 2. Press [Use this template], or, download this template as a zip.
 3. Clone your repository/Unzip the downloaded folder to your new project directory.
-4. Clone the [pico-lib3 project](https://github.com/gherlein/pico-lib3) parallel to this repo on your filesystem.
-5. Link that folder inside this one:  "ln -s ../pico-lib3 ." - this makes a symlink to that folder (this will be git submodules later)
-6. Write whatever you want in main.c, add more files, go wild...
+4. Write whatever you want in main.c, add more files, go wild...
-7. Create a "build" directory (mkdir build) - or just type 'make prep'
+5. Create a "build" directory (mkdir build) - or just type 'make prep'
-8. Edit the Cmake file to include dependencies and such (see below)
+6. Edit the Cmake file to include dependencies and such (see below)
-9. Build! (make or make -JX where X is the number of cores you have)
+7. Build! (make or make -JX where X is the number of cores you have)

 ## Other Nice Make Targets